IsraelShowell/Alien-Invasion/README.md

 # Alien-Invasion
-# This is a game developed with Pygame and Python!
-# This game was a project from the Python book, Python Crash Course by Eric Matthes.
 # Creator: Israel Showell
 # Project: Alien Invasion Game
 # Current Version: 1.01

-This project has furthered my knowledge of Python and Pygame.
+This project is a game developed with Pygame and Python!

+This project came from the Python book, Python Crash Course by Eric Matthes.

 I added a few different things to it myself, and I have plans to add to it.

 I typed all the code line by line whilst following this guide.